Jacklyn Coats, M.Ed. CCC-SLP

 Languages: English

-LaToya is an administrative professional and certified librarian.
-Her expertise includes processes creation and documentation, project, and task management.
-Tech-savvy and ambitious, she has an advanced skill set in many popular productivity web applications and software including Google Workspace, ClickUp, and Mixmax.
+LaToya is an administrative professional and librarian.
+Her expertise includes process creation and documentation, project management, and task management.
+Tech-savvy and ambitious, she has an advanced skill set in many popular productivity web applications and software, including Google Workspace, ClickUp, and Mixmax.

 Nicole "Nikki" Cochran, M.Ed.
 CCC-SLP